vk-cs/docs-public/docs/en/main/base/s3/storage-connecting/s3-cli/s3-cli.md

-The S3 CLI, or S3 Command Line Interface, is a single tool for managing S3 services based on the AWS S3 toolkit.
-With just one tool downloaded, it is possible to control many VK Cloud S3 services from the command line and automate them with scripts.
+The AWS CLI, or AWS Command Line Interface, is a single tool for managing Cloud Storage service based on the AWS S3 toolkit.
+With just one tool downloaded, it is possible to control many Cloud Storage services from the command line and automate them with scripts.

-The S3 CLI introduces a new set of simple commands to efficiently receive and send files to VK Cloud S3.
+The AWS CLI introduces a new set of simple commands to efficiently receive and send files to Cloud Storage.

-With minimal configuration, the S3 CLI allows you to run commands from the command line in a terminal program:
+With minimal configuration, the AWS CLI allows you to run commands from the command line in a terminal program:

 - Linux shells are common shell programs such as bash, zsh, and tcsh for executing commands on Linux or macOS.
 - Windows Command Prompt - On Windows, you run commands from the Windows Command Prompt or PowerShell.

-The S3 CLI is available in two versions, and the information in this guide applies to both, unless otherwise noted.
+The AWS CLI is available in two versions, and the information in this guide applies to both, unless otherwise noted.

-- Version 2.x is the current generally available version of the S3 CLI for use in production environments.
+- Version 2.x is the current generally available version of the AWS CLI for use in production environments.
 - Version 1.x is the previous version of the AWS CLI available for backward compatibility.

 Full information about the set of commands and additional CLI settings is available on [the developer's website](https://docs.aws.amazon.com/cli/index.html).

 ## CLI installation

-To install S3 CLI v2 in the operating system, you must install the appropriate package:
+To install AWS CLI v2 in the operating system, you must install the appropriate package:

 **Linux**